QR Codes: Best. Practice. Ever.

 3. Time

 Another consideration is turnaround time for launches and changes.
 With native apps, that timeline is longer and rather more unpredictable than with web apps, since native apps are usually hosted by an online app store whose approval process can be lengthy and opaque – and the rejection process is often equally mysterious.
-You can get around the app store mystery, though, if your typical user audience is well-defined and securely controlled, such as employees or organization members rather than the general public, and you contemplate launching multiple apps that each perform different sets of functions.
+You can get around the app store mystery, though, if your typical user audience is well-defined and securely controlled, such as employees, customers or organization members rather than the general public, and you contemplate launching multiple apps that each perform different sets of functions.
 If such is the case, consider launching your own app store and hosting your apps yourself.

 4. Budget and Talent